open-solid/open-api-bundle/README.md

 # OpenApiBundle

 Provides a tight integration of the famous [`zircote/swagger-php`](https://github.com/zircote/swagger-php) library into the Symfony full-stack framework for generating
-OpenAPI documentation and building Restful APIs quickly.
+OpenAPI spec and building Restful APIs quickly.

 This bundle is especially created for API-First development.